MC-Nirvana/V-Monitor/README_EN.md

 V-Monitor is a lightweight Velocity proxy plugin (Internal development code: Arona-01) focused on monitoring player activity such as joining, leaving, and switching servers, and providing convenient commands for players and administrators to query online player lists and detailed backend server information.

 ## II.
 Key Features
-* **Player Activity Notifications:** Send customizable messages when players join, leave, or switch servers (including first join distinction).
+- **Player Activity Notifications:** Send customizable messages when players join, leave, or switch servers (including first join distinction).
-* **Online Player List Query:** Provides commands to view the total online players on the proxy and an overview of online player lists on each backend server.
+- **Online Player List Query:** Provides commands to view the total online players on the proxy and an overview of online player lists on each backend server.
-* **Server Information Query:** Provides commands to query the overall proxy information and detailed information for specified backend servers.
+- **Server Information Query:** Provides commands to query the overall proxy information and detailed information for specified backend servers.
+- **Plugin Information Query:** Provides commands to query the list of plugins and details of the specified plugin.
-* **Highly Customizable:** All messages and command outputs displayed to players or the console can be fully customized through language files.
+- **Highly Customizable:** All messages and command outputs displayed to players or the console can be fully customized through language files.
-* **Multi-language Support:** Implements multi-language functionality through separate language files.
+- **Multi-language Support:** Implements multi-language functionality through separate language files.
-* **Server Aliases:** Supports configuring aliases for backend servers.
+- **Server Aliases:** Supports configuring aliases for backend servers.
-* **Data Persistence:** Uses UUIDs to record player's first join information.
+- **Data Persistence:** Uses UUIDs to record player's first join information.

 ## III.
 Installation Guide
 1. Download the latest version of the plugin JAR file from the project's [Release page](https://github.com/MC-Nirvana/V-Monitor/releases/latest).